 A couple of miles south is the town of Crieff, home to restaurants, shops, supermarkets, and Campbell’s Bakery which we highly recommend for their donuts!
 The Crieff Food Hall is a great place to shop for essentials, with lots of fresh local produce and tasty treats perfect for indulging on a luxury Scotland self-catering holiday.
 We probably spent more time in here than anywhere else on this trip!

-For dinner go to Yann’s at Glenearn House, don’t even bother looking elsewhere.
-This friendly family-run bistro-style restaurant set in a large Victorian house in Crieff has a wonderfully relaxed atmosphere, incredible decor, and most importantly, amazing fondues!
+For dinner go to the friendly family-run G’s Bistro in Crieff which has a wonderfully relaxed atmosphere, and most importantly, amazing fondues!
 Chef Yann hails from the French Alps and the menu reflects his heritage.
 Dipping into a fondue savoyarde surrounded by flickering candle flames on a cold October night was nothing short of perfect.

 The Highland Games are held in Crieff each August, and the town is a great base for a whole host of outdoor activities and hikes.